Intense workout routine for legs without equipment. Try this interval lower body workout, get real pump, fatigue and satisfaction. Try today! Join Me.

 You will not get fitter, there's a high risk from overtraining, messing up your hormones and overall health in general.
 If I were you, I would definitely avoid that.

-Let's avoid the 7 days scenario of doing workout routine for legs.
+Let's avoid the 7 days scenario of doing leg sessions.
 Make sure to walk at least 5000-10 000 steps per day to enhance your recovery.
 Post-workout would be the best choice.

 I suggest to look closer into a 5 or 6 legs weekly workout schedule that you can follow.